RamakanthRGunishetty/Voice-Maestro/README.md

   <source src="./react-app.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-> Note: Replace `path/to/thumbnail.jpg` with the path to the thumbnail image of your video and `path/to/demo_video.mp4` with the path to your actual video file.
-If you plan to upload the video to a platform like YouTube, use the YouTube link here.

 ## Installation

 To run this project locally, follow these steps: